xinyiguan/py2lispIDyOM/paper/paper.md

 # Summary

-`py2lispIDyOM` serves as a unifying Python interface that simplifies and streamlines the research workflow for running the IDyOM model and analyzing output data.
-It is broadly aimed at researchers conducting IDyOM-based analysis.
+`py2lispIDyOM` is an open-source Python package that serves as a unifying Python interface that simplifies and streamlines the research workflow for running the IDyOM model and analyzing output data.
+It is broadly aimed at researchers conducting IDyOM-based analysis in Python.
 This package makes it easier to do the following two tasks: (i) configuring and running the IDyOM model, and (ii) processing and analyzing the IDyOM output data.

 Users can now configure the IDyOM experiments in Python using the `IDyOMExperiment` object and, based on it, `py2lispIDyOM` will generate a Lisp script to run the IDyOM.
 To encourage an organized workflow and to improve the